9 Email Popup Best Practices You Should Follow (+ Templates)

 And this is especially true when it comes to email popups.

-Visitors won’t part with their email addresses unless you give them a good reason to do so.
+Visitors won’t part with their email address unless you give them a good reason to do so.

 One of the most common incentives to offer in an email popup is discounts.